-There are sixteen 15-minute talks throughout the day, grouped together in sessions of four talks and a Q&A. You can attend a single session or all four - just book the tickets you need for the sessions you'd like to attend.
+There were sixteen 15-minute talks throughout the day, grouped together in sessions of four talks and a Q&A. Visitors could attend a single session or all four.

-Refreshments will be available before and between sessions and a drinks reception will conclude the day at the end of session 4.
+There were refreshments available before and between sessions and a drinks reception concluded the day at the end of session 4.

-PhD students across the University have been invited to create exhibition pieces introducing their work for display at YorkTalks 2018.
+PhD students across the University were invited to create exhibition pieces introducing their work for display at YorkTalks 2018.

-You can browse the exhibition pieces at any time throughout the day.
-During breaks in the programme the PhD students will be available to talk about their work.
+The exhibition pieces were available to browse at any time throughout the day.
+During breaks in the programme the PhD students were available to talk about their work.

-A judging panel will award prizes for the best exhibition pieces during the drinks reception at the end of the day.
+A judging panel awarded prizes for the best exhibition pieces during the drinks reception at the end of the day.

-Vice-Chancellor Koen Lamberts will introduce the day and open proceedings.
+Vice-Chancellor Koen Lamberts introduced the day and opened proceedings.